 A mostly undeveloped preserve of nearly 6,000 acres, Hudson Highlands State Park Preserve consists of a series of separate parcels of land stretching from Annsville Creek in Peekskill, north to Dennings Point in Beacon.
 The spacious park is perfect for outdoor activities such as fishing, boating, hiking, and birding.
 The Hudson Highlands and Hudson River provide spectacular backdrops for the many activities that can be enjoyed here.
 The park's extensive hiking trail network includes terrain that varies from easy to challenging.
 Trail maps can be obtained at the Clarence Fahnestock Memorial State Park office.
 The park's most well known trail – Breakneck Ridge was rated by Newsweek as one of the top 10 day hikes in America.
 The 5.5 mile Breakneck Ridge trail rises 1,250 feet in only a ¾ mile stretch.
 Please note that camping and use of fire are prohibited throughout the park.

 For visitors who wish to view the scenic park from the water, kayaks and canoes are available for rental at Annsville Creek Paddlesport Center in Cortlandt Manor.
 Rentals, as well as instruction, tours, and educational programs, are provided by Atlantic Kayak Tours.
 Visitors may also launch their own kayaks and canoes from the Annsville dock.
 Fishing from the dock is also permitted.

-Watch the newly released Clarence Fahnestock Memorial State Park and Hudson Highlands State Parks video, produced for Friends of Fahnestock and Hudson Highlands by Anthony Sherin and narrated by Jane Alexander.
+Watch the newly released Clarence Fahnestock Memorial State Park and Hudson Highlands State Park Preserve video, produced for Friends of Fahnestock and Hudson Highlands by Anthony Sherin and narrated by Jane Alexander.

 Don't miss these popular destinations and attractions within or near the park!